Hellvector/FistfulofStardust/README.md

 **A Fistful of Stardust** is an adventure game for one facilitator (the Warden) and at least one other player.

 Players act as hardened adventurers exploring a dark & mysterious Wood filled with strange folk, hidden treasure, and unspeakable monstrosities.
+>[!caution]
 > Adjust the wording of this passage to better fit the game.
+>

-Players act as a crew of outlaws (?) doing whatever they can to eek (carve, scratch?) out a living in a  galaxy that has left them behind while trying not to draw any unwanted attention.
+> Players act as a crew of outlaws (?) doing whatever they can to eek (carve, scratch?) out a living in a  galaxy that has left them behind while trying not to draw any unwanted attention.

 ## Index